pavel 1ar.ionov

 • Elements inside fixed parents that themselves have position: fixed — if a child inside your fixed header is also position: fixed, Safari evaluates it independently

-This means hidden overlay backdrops, modal containers, and dropdown panels — the kind that sit in the DOM as opacity: 0; pointer-events: none until toggled — will affect toolbar tinting unless you also use display: none.
+This means hidden overlay backdrops, modal containers, and dropdown panels — the kind that sit in the DOM with zero opacity and disabled pointer events until toggled — will affect toolbar tinting unless you use display: none.

 Fixing the top bar (status bar)